SolomonBoloshe116/teleruby/README.md

 Or install it yourself as:

-    $ gem install teleruby
+    $ sudo gem install teleruby

 Obtain a bot token from [@botfather](https://t.me/botfather)

-To test your bot's authentication token, use the +get_me+ method.
+To test your bot's authentication token, use the *get_me* method.

 ```ruby
 #!/usr/bin/ruby